UNCSRP/Data-Analysis-Training-Modules/03-Chapter3.md

-This series of TAME Toolkit training modules covers introductory-level approaches to mining and analyzing data that can be accessed through publicly available environmental health databases.
+This chapter of TAME Toolkit training modules covers introductory-level approaches to mining and analyzing data that can be accessed through publicly available environmental health databases.

 Modules span topics of: